ziadh/shipit/README.md

 shipit
 ```

-this will show you the ai-generated commit message and let you confirm before committing.
+this will show you the ai-generated commit message, then automatically commits and pushes.

 ### view config